MechFroG88/mechfrog88.github.io/_posts/bamboofox-ctf-2021/2021-01-18-orz-network.markdown

 permalink: /bamboofox-ctf-2021/orz-network
 ---

 This is the third challenge from the Cryptography section of BambooFox CTF 2021.
+The challenge wants us determine if a Diffie-hellman parameter is vulnerable find the MST of a network graph.

 ## Statement